strikeclub-tacoma/strikeclub-tacoma.github.com/mailing-list.md

 **Remember**, you can only post to the mailing list from the email address that you have registered with it.
 If you try posting with another address, you should receive a bounce message.

+**Also Remember** to check you junk mail box for messages from strikeclub@striekclub-tacoma.com.
+Add the list address to your contacts in email, that is usually a good way to avoid having our messages land in your spam filder.

 Contact [strikeclub+owner@strikeclub-tacoma.com](mailto: strikeclub+owner@strikeclub-tacoma.com) with any issues.